stanciudrg/merge-sort/README.md

 # merge-sort
-An array sorting utility module that uses the Merge Sort algorithm.
+An array sorting utility function that uses the Merge Sort algorithm.

 #### Time complexity